What an EXCITING time! You’ve been carrying that baby for what seems like FOREVER, and you’re about to bring a new life into this world.

 - Snaps, Velcro, or safety pins to secure the diapers

 If You’re Using Disposable Diapers

 Your newborn baby needs clothing to stay warm, especially if you live in a cold area!
-Not to mention, keeping your newborn in style is the most fun about being a mom.
+Not to mention, keeping your newborn in style with different organic baby clothes brands is the most fun about being a mom.

 - 8 undershirts or onesies (mix of short-sleeved and long-sleeved)

 - 5 nightgowns (You need to use these until the cord falls off)

 - Bunting bag or snowsuit for winter baby

 - 4 outfits for dressing up (This is OPTIONAL, but if you want your baby dressed up for occasions, then having your baby’s clothes match is a MUST.)

 If you’re a fashionista, you’ll love this part.
 Shopping for baby clothing is most parents’ favorite part of the process!